Clinton-Davis/focus_fitness/README.md

 #### Signup (Registration) and Login

 I have used a 3rd Party package called [Allauth](https://django-allauth.readthedocs.io/en/latest/) to take care of the logic.
+The users are asked to fill in the Registration with fields ‘Email’, ‘Username’, and password, this is done twice to make sure they are both the same.
+You may also use the social account sign up.
+Facebook and Google.
+**Login.**
+You may use the social account buttons to sign in or use the form.
+The form has two fields, ‘email’ and ‘Password’  and a remember me button and a link to your if you have forgotten your password.
-The Signup and Login pages have been customised to fix the themes of the site.
+All of [Allauth](https://django-allauth.readthedocs.io/en/latest/) HTML  pages have been customised to fit the themes of the site.
 Full Page background with a center-block design.

 <details>